grame-cncm/faust/README.md

 Faust (Functional Audio Stream) is a functional programming language specifically designed for real-time signal processing and synthesis.
 A distinctive characteristic of Faust is to be fully compiled.

 The Faust compiler translates DSP specifications into very efficient code for various languages (C++, C, JAVA, LLVM IR, WebAssembly etc.) working at sample level.
-It targets high-performance signal processing applications, libraries and audio plug-ins for a variety of audio platforms and standards.
+It targets high-performance signal processing applications, libraries, and audio plug-ins for a variety of audio platforms and standards.
 A same Faust specification can be used to easily generate various kinds of native standalone applications, iOS and Android apps, as well as Csound, LADSPA, Max/MSP, PD, Q, SuperCollider, VST, AU plugins, etc. (see the README in the `/architecture` folder for an exhaustive list).

 While there are Faust contributors everywhere across the globe, Faust is mainly being developed at Grame, Centre National de Creation Musicale (<https://www.grame.fr>), its birthplace.

 ## Versions and Branches

 The Faust distribution can be downloaded on the Faust Github repository: <https://github.com/grame-cncm/faust>.
-Official releases packages are also available here: <https://github.com/grame-cncm/faust/releases>.
+Official release packages are also available here: <https://github.com/grame-cncm/faust/releases>.

 In the following subsections, details about the branches of the repository are given.